anyshake/homepage/docs/frequently-asked-questions.md

 ## Is AnyShake a clone of Raspberry Shake or similar products?

 No. **AnyShake Project is absolutely not a clone** of Raspberry Shake or any other commercial seismograph.
-While both products share similar goals—making seismic monitoring more accessible—**AnyShake is an original, fully open-source project** developed from scratch, both in hardware and software.
+While both products share similar goals — making seismic monitoring more accessible — **AnyShake is an original, fully open-source project** developed from scratch, both in hardware and software.

 Key differences include:

 - **Open-source hardware**: All schematics and PCB layouts are available for anyone to review, modify, or reproduce.
 - **Independent firmware and DSP pipeline**: Our signal acquisition, filtering, and compensation algorithms are custom designed and not derived from proprietary implementations.
-- **Custom software platform**: AnyShake Observer is a native, cross-platform application designed specifically for this hardware—not based on CAPS, OSOP Wave Server, heli_ewII or other legacy tools.
+- **Custom software platform**: AnyShake Observer is a native, cross-platform application designed specifically for this hardware — not based on CAPS, OSOP Wave Server, heli_ewII or other legacy tools.

 While we acknowledge the success of Raspberry Shake in popularizing personal seismographs, **AnyShake Project is an independent effort**, aimed at pushing the limits of openness, accuracy, and customization for developers, researchers, and educators.